What is the R100 Scottish Broadband Voucher Scheme (SBVS)?

 The online checker will provide a timeframe for when your connection is expected to be delivered.

-How do I find out which commercial suppliers I will be able to order a service from?
+How do I find out which commercial providers I will be able to order a service from?

-Aggregation websites, such as Ofcom’s broadband and phone checker, can often let you know which suppliers operate in your area and provide links to their websites.
+Aggregation websites, such as Ofcom’s broadband and phone checker, can often let you know which providers operate in your area and provide links to their websites.

 Where does the information in the map come from?